ucloud/terraform-provider-ucloud/website/docs/d/lb_rules.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `lb_rules` - It is a nested type which documented below.
-* `total_count` - Total number of LB Rule that satisfy the condition.
+* `total_count` - Total number of LB Rules that satisfy the condition.

 The attribute (`lb_rules`) support the following: